 Whenever a netizen uses Google Search, watches YouTube video or sends an email through Gmail, the Google data centres draw electricity equaling to 260 million watts or about a quarter the output of a nuclear plant.
 This may seem obnoxious, which is why it was estimated that the company has kept its energy use statistics under wraps and also to hide from its competitors how Google functioned.

-However, Google claims that energy used by its data centers actually make the earth a greener place to live though the electricity consumption may seem disagreeable.
-Urs Hoelzle, Google’s senior vice president argued that people should consider that googling on the Internet saves on various other energy consuming activities such as salvaging the quantity of gasoline that a person would otherwise have used to drive to the library.
+However, Google claims that energy used by its data centres actually make the earth a greener place to live though the electricity consumption may seem disagreeable.
+Urs Hoelzle, Google’s senior vice president argued that people should consider that googling on the Internet saves on various other energy-consuming activities such as salvaging the quantity of gasoline that a person would otherwise have used to drive to the library.

 Hoelzle also said that a personal computer would typically use more amount of electricity than Google search which would be about 180 watt-hours a month, or the equivalent of running a 60-watt light bulb for three hours.
 It also means 0.3 watt-hours of electricity per average search which totals to 12.5 million watts of Google’s 260-million-watt total when assumed that billions of queries are searched on Google.

-The electricity figures disclosed were used by worldwide Google operations, campuses and office parks but most importantly by data centers.
-Additionally, contradictory to many data-driven companies, Google designs it own data centers making use of energy saving chips and software.
+The electricity figures disclosed were used by worldwide Google operations, campuses and office parks but most importantly by data centres.
+Additionally, contradictory to many data-driven companies, Google designs its own data centres making use of energy-saving chips and software.

-Google also provided statistics on how its carbon emissions in 2010 were just under 1.5 million metric tons, most of them contributed by data centers.
-Also 25 percent of its energy was supplied by renewable fuels in 2010, plans are on, to raise it to 30 percent in 2011.
+Google also provided statistics on how its carbon emissions in 2010 were just under 1.5 million metric tons, most of them contributed by data centres.
+Also, 25 percent of its energy was supplied by renewable fuels in 2010, plans are on, to raise it to 30 percent in 2011.